 Situated in the southern part of Vietnam, Ho Chi Min is the largest city and a commercial hub of Vietnam.
 An emerging economic destination with a pretty good startup and shared workspace scene make this place more appealing to freelancers from all over the globe.

 Due to its immense potential for working nomads, Ho Chi Minh City is coming up with free Wi-Fi across the town.
 Although the internet connectivity is not up to the mark, with engineers and the government working together on upgrading the digital connectivity, the city is soon going to emerge as a buzzing hub for freelancers.

-Boasting its ‘undiscovered’ status as compared to other Asian destinations, this place delights travelers with untouched landscapes and incredibly cheap accommodations.
-The country’s deep-rooted landscapes and escalating start-up culture makes it a heaven for freelancers who wish to work and soak up some greenery.
+Boasting its ‘undiscovered’ status as compared to other Asian destinations, this place delights travellers with untouched landscapes and incredibly cheap accommodations.
+The country’s deep-rooted landscapes and escalating start-up culture make it a heaven for freelancers who wish to work and soak up some greenery.

 One of the most ancient cities of Spain, Valencia proudly brags its new and old culture.
 Abode to the stunning Old Town, pleasant beaches and an emerging craft beer scene this place is a perfect blend of traditional yet modern living.

 As many restaurants and cafes offer free Wi-Fi to its guests, depending on their mood, freelancers can binge in some delicious local cuisine or sip a beer while working on their laptops.
 The excellent public transport and metro connectivity makes it easier for travellers to move around the city with ease.